 For many Londoners HIV remains a stigmatising condition that negatively impacts on quality of life.
 Late and undiagnosed infection rates in London remain unacceptably high (34 per cent and 10 per cent respectively) and with considerable geographical variability across the city.
-Prevalence varies by ethnicity and by place of residence with disproportionately high rates amongst black and ethnic minority (BAME) communities in poorer areas of the city.
+Prevalence varies by ethnicity and by place of residence, with disproportionately high rates among black and ethnic minority (BAME) communities in poorer areas of the city.

 The needs of people living with HIV in London are changing and becoming more complex.
 Effective anti-retroviral therapy means that more people are now living with HIV and are growing older.
-Improving the health, quality of life and wellbeing of people living with HIV in the capital is vital.
+Improving the health, quality of life and well-being of people living with HIV in the capital is vital.
 The UK Stigma Index 2015 found that, despite some shifts in public attitudes, many people in the UK still hold discriminatory views towards people living with HIV.

 What is involved in the initiative